 The US doesn’t need to start from scratch: there’s a lot to learn from markets and localities where reuse infrastructure is already embedded in the system.
 This session examines what scaling reuse actually demands, and what it takes to make reuse a market reality.

-- Design for reuse: Durability, standardisation, logistics compatibility: what are the design non-negotiables, and where are brands already getting it right?
+- Design for reuse: Durability, standardization, logistics compatibility: what are the system non-negotiables, and where are organizations already getting it right?

-- The infrastructure gap: Collection, cleaning, redistribution and tracking at scale requires coordination across the value chain.
+- Joining the dots: Collection, cleaning, redistribution and tracking at scale requires coordination across the value chain.
 How do businesses build a commercially viable reuse system, and who takes ownership of the infrastructure that makes it work?

-- Learnings from markets ahead of the curve: Examples of reuse systems in Europe and Asia show the real potential of reuse at retail and urban scale.
-We’ll discuss what has worked in those markets, and how transferable are those models in the North American context.
+- Learnings from markets ahead of the curve: Examples of reuse systems in Europe and Canada show the real potential of reuse at retail and urban scale.
+We’ll discuss what has worked in those markets, and how transferable the models are in the US context.

 What to expect from this type of session...